What is Alzheimer’s Disease?

 What Causes Alzheimer’s Disease?

 The exact cause is unknown.
 Some individuals have a genetic tendency toward early Alzheimer’s Disease.
 These individuals can start seeing symptoms in their early 50’s.
 There is also evidence linking brain injury earlier in life to Alzheimer’s Disease later on.
 Disease of the blood vessels of the brain with small or “micro” strokes also has an association.
 Many individuals with Alzheimer’s Disease appear to have multiple or mixed causes.
 The build of a protein called amyloid in the brain is strongly associated with Alzheimer’s Disease.
 Currently, the tests available for early detection of amyloid in the brain are too expensive for widespread use.
 More affordable tests are being developed.

 What Can Stem Cell Therapy Do for Alzheimer’s Disease?

 The amyloid build-up described above is toxic to brain cells and results in inflammation.
 Stem cell therapy can help reduce this inflammation of the brain.
 Stem cells also have powerful immunomodulatory properties, which means they can reset the immune system to working normally once again.
 These factors may help slow the progression and even reverse the effects of the disease in some individuals.
 Stem cells from fat have helped some patients with Alzheimer’s disease.
 Family members in particular notice the improvement in memory and daily function.
-It is often the family that notice it is time to repeat a stem cell deployment.
+It is often the family that notices it is time to repeat a stem cell deployment.
 Some data suggest that early treatment procedures may be more effective, but this is not certain at this time.
 See our blogs regarding what are stem cells What are Stem Cells? and adult stem cells Understanding Adipose-Derived Stem Cells